School of Engineering, Computing and Mathematics

 If you hold a BTEC qualification it is vital that you provide our Admissions team with details of the exact modules you have studied as part of the BTEC.
 Without this information we may be unable to process your application quickly and you could experience significant delays in the progress of your application to study with us.
 Please explicitly state the full list of modules within your qualification at the time of application.

-International Baccalaureate: 30 overall to include 4 at Higher Level maths and 4 at Higher Level relevant second science/technology subject.
+28 to 32 points overall to include 4 in Higher Level Mathematics and 4 in a second relevant Higher Level science/technology subject.
 English and mathematics must be included.

 Some double awards and other qualifications accepted - please enquire for further details.